abdulfaqihalm/computerized-maintenance-management-system/README.md

 - This app using mysql as default database
 - If you use mysql, you can edit the default scheme, tables, and other things with DB GUI (MySQL Workbench)
-- NOTE : If you install the newest version of MySQL server (V. , you will get some errors
+- NOTE : If you install the newest version of MySQL server (V.8.0 , you will get some errors warning.)

 ### Running the tests